We voted yes!

 Machine Learning/Artificial Intelligence

 Machine Learning, Artificial Intelligence, Deep Learning, Data Science… you might have heard these terms before.
-Machine Learning is [ask Adel to provide a short description] and [why Silverpond thinks it’s the future].
+Machine Learning is a relatively new direction for Silverpond and we believe an exciting one at that!

 Silverpond is excited to support Melbourne.ai, a newly forming industry body aimed at supporting and promoting AI linkages in Melbourne, formed on the initiative of a few Silverpond team members.